Lynch syndrome and polyposis

 Thematic group 2

-Lynch syndrome and polyposis syndromes are rare inherited conditions where a high lifetime risk to develop gastrointestinal tumours represents the main and dominating feature.
-The most common of these is bowel cancer (colorectal cancer, CRC).
+Lynch syndrome and polyposis syndromes are rare inherited conditions with a high lifetime risk to develop gastrointestinal tumours as the main and dominating feature.
+The most common of these is large bowel cancer (colorectal cancer, CRC).
 As other hereditary conditions, Lynch and polyposis syndromes follow a certain inheritance pattern and thus are accompanied by an increased recurrence risk in relatives.
-For most of these syndromes, efficient surveillance programmes are available for patients and healthy mutation carriers to reduce the cancer risk.
+For most of these syndromes, efficient surveillance programmes are available for patients and healthy individuals diagnosed with Lynch syndrome or polyposis syndromes to reduce the cancer risk.

-Hereditary Non-Polyposis Colorectal Cancer (HNPCC) is a group of disorders including Lynch syndrome and familial colorectal cancer type X. Lynch syndrome is one of the most frequent hereditary conditions that increases the risk of developing bowel cancer and a spectrum of other extracolonic tumours, in particular endometrial cancer.
+Lynch syndrome is one of the most frequent hereditary conditions that increases the risk of developing large bowel cancer and a spectrum of other extracolonic tumours, in particular endometrial cancer in female carriers.

-Polyposis syndromes are disorders where multiple polyps are present throughout the gastrointestinal tract, which, if not detected early and removed, might result in colorectal cancer.
-The occurrence of single colorectal polyps is a common and age-related phenomenon, however, if multiple polyps occur, in particular at young age, a genetic predisposition is likely.
-Depending on the type of polyps, several polyposis syndromes can be identified, which differ in terms of age at onset, polyp number and distribution, CRC risk and the likelihood to develop tumuors and other symptoms outside the gastrointestinal tract.
-The most relevant polyposis syndromes can be divided in two main groups:
+Polyposis syndromes are disorders where multiple polyps are present throughout the gastrointestinal tract, which, if not detected early and removed, may result in colorectal cancer.
+The occurrence of single colorectal polyps is a common and age-related phenomenon.
+However, when multiple or specific polyps develop, in particular at young age, a genetic predisposition is likely.
+Depending on the type of polyps, several polyposis syndromes can be identified, which differ in terms of age of onset, polyp number and distribution, CRC risk and the likelihood to develop tumours and other symptoms outside the gastrointestinal tract.
+The most relevant polyposis syndromes can be divided in three main groups:

 The thematic leads for Lynch syndrome and polyposis are: